AquaticEcoDynamics/Peel_ARC/Models/Catchment/README.md

 Public repository for the the Source (eWater®) catchment modelling results for Peel-Harvey Catchment

 > [!NOTE]
-> This catchment management scenario modelling results are included in this repository.
+> The catchment management scenario modelling results are included in this repository.
 Other data and model files are available upon request.
 Data contact: [Mr. Karl Hennig](mailto:Karl.Hennig@water.wa.gov.au)

 ---